Finding Nemo Submarine Voyage

-Finding Nemo Submarine Voyage is an attraction in the Tomorrowland area of Disneyland Park in Anaheim, California.
+Finding Nemo Submarine Voyage is an attraction in the Tomorrowland area of Disneyland in Anaheim, California.
 It opened on June 11, 2007.
-Based on the characters and settings of the 2003 Disney·Pixar film, Finding Nemo, it is a re-theming of the classic Submarine Voyage attraction that operated from 1959 to 1998.
+Based on the characters and settings of Pixar's 2003 film Finding Nemo, it is a re-theming of the Submarine Voyage attraction that operated from 1959 to 1998.

 History

 The original Submarine Voyage, built in 1959 as part of the new Tomorrowland, was loosely based on the USS Nautilus, the first nuclear-powered submarine, and its voyage to the North Pole in 1958.
 On July 29, 1998, it was announced that the ride would be closed on September 7, and that it would reopen with a new theme by 2003.

 On its final day of operation, Imagineer Tony Baxter told then-Disneyland president Paul Pressler, "This is one of the worst days of my life."
 Baxter was one of many Imagineers who campaigned to bring the attraction back with a new theme.

-One of the first attempts to resurrect the subs was to create an attraction based on Disney's 2001 animated film Atlantis: The Lost Empire.
+One of the first attempts to resurrect the subs was to create an attraction based on Disney Animation's 2001 film Atlantis: The Lost Empire.
 A mock-up was built to test the concept; but when the film failed at the box office, those plans were shelved.
-The next year, an attempt was made to re-theme the attraction on Disney's 2002 animated film Treasure Planet, but it too was a commercial failure.
-A theme based on Disney's 1989 animated film The Little Mermaid was also briefly considered.
+The next year, an attempt was made to re-theme the attraction on Disney Animation's 2002 film Treasure Planet, but it too was a commercial failure.
+A theme based on Disney Animation's 1989 film The Little Mermaid was also briefly considered.
 During this time, the lagoon remained as scenery.
 At one point, Disneyland executives considered removing the submarines, feeling they occupied too much of the park's storage space.
-Imagineering creative chief Marty Sklar hired a naval engineering firm to inspect the subs, and they determined they had 40 to 50 years of life left in them, saving the submarines from destruction.
+Imagineering creative chief Marty Sklar hired a naval engineering firm to inspect the subs, and they determined they had 40 to 50 years of life left in them, saving them from destruction.